 How to Get to Mont Saint Michel by Car

-Once parked, walk approximately half a mile to reach the Place des Navettes where you can board the free shuttle.
+Once parked, walk approximately half a mile to reach the Place des Navettes and board the free shuttle.

 Or…Take a Guided Tour of Mont Saint Michel!

-If you’d rather not deal with the fuss of figuring out the train or renting a car, there are tons of guided tour options available from Paris, Bayeaux, Caen or Rennes.
-These typically depart Paris at the crack of dawn, include lunch and a guided tour of the monastery and return in the evening.
+If you’d rather not deal with the fuss of figuring out the train or renting a car, there are tons of guided tour options available from Paris, Bayeaux, Caen, or Rennes.
+Tours typically depart Paris at the crack of dawn, include lunch and a guided tour of the monastery, and return to Paris in the evening.